athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 ## What Reagent Does

-As noted, the history lesson from the above section should provide a little insight into the "cultural knowledge" that is informing how `create-class` is being implemented.
-Namely this is because what `create-class` is doing is implementing a modified version of the `pseudoclassical instantiation pattern`.
-The following code snippet is a simplified version of some of the essential bits of `create-class`:
+The history lesson from the above section is important because `create-class` uses a modified version of the `pseudoclassical instantiation pattern`.
+Let's take a look at what we mean.

+The following code sample is a simplified version of Reagent's `create-class` function:

 ```javascript
 function cmp(props, context, updater) {